batrick/ceph-linode/README.md

 * `linode.py`: script to rapidly create/configure/nuke/destroy Linodes.

+* `cluster.json`: the description of the cluster to deploy.

 * `pre-config.yml`: an ansible playbook to pre-configure Linodes with useful packages or utilities prior to installing Ceph.